-Peru has experienced high economic growth in the last decade and the country has notably been one of the fastest growing economies in the Latin America and Caribbean region.
-Between 2005 and 2014, the average GDP growth rate was 6.1%.
-However, the Peruvian economy has begun to slow down in the recent years, with 2.5% growth in 2014 and a 2.9% growth rate estimated for 2015.
-The decrease is mainly a consequence of unfavorable external conditions, a decline of internal confidence in the economy, and a reduction of private investment in Peru.
-For 2016 and 2017, economic growth is expected to progressively recover to an average growth rate of approximately 4%.
+Peru has experienced high economic growth in the last decade, and the country has notably been one of the fastest growing economies in the Latin America and Caribbean region.
+However, the Peruvian economy has begun to slow down in recent years.
+The decrease is mainly a consequence of unfavorable external conditions, political instability, and a reduction of private investment in Peru.

 Economic growth has led to an equally significant increase in per capita income and a reduction in the poverty rate by 36% in six years.
 Although rapid growth rates have taken place throughout the country, the highest rate of growth (6.6%) has happened in the arid coastal areas, where the largest cities are located.
-The capital city of Lima, for example – the second largest desert city in the world –, is where about a third of the country’s population lives and much agricultural and mining activity takes place.
-Only 1.76% of Peruvian water resources are available in the coastal area, where more than 60% of the country’s population is concentrated.
-By contrast, the rainforest regions of the Amazon Basin have approximately 98% of the water resources, but are home to only 10% of the population.
+For example, the capital city of Lima – the second largest desert city in the world – is where about a third of the country’s population lives and much agricultural and mining activity takes place.
+Only 1.76% of Peruvian water resources is available in the coastal area, where more than 60% of the country’s population is concentrated.
+By contrast, the rainforest regions of the Amazon Basin have approximately 98% of the water resources but are home to only 10% of the population.